|

 by the fringes of the ozone hole between September 2 and 6.

-25, 2009- Latest information on the current Antarctic ozone hole as monitored by
+August 25, 2009- Latest information on the current Antarctic ozone hole as

-Antarctic ozone hole got a head start with greater then average chemical ozone
+year the Antarctic ozone hole got a head start with greater then average

-losses since the mid of August.
-The vortex is more distorted than last year
+chemical ozone losses since the mid of August.
+The vortex is more distorted than

-increasing the sunlit area.
-This, and low temperatures led to strong chlorine
+last year increasing the sunlit area.
+This, and low temperatures led to strong

 The

-those of 2007 and 2008.
-In July and August the minimum temperature has been
+below those of 2007 and 2008.
+In July and August the minimum temperature has

-50 hPa temperatures averaged over the 60-90°S region have been quite close to
+The 50 hPa temperatures averaged over the 60-90°S region have been quite close

 decreased and by 18 August it is close to the 1979-2008 minimum.
 A similar